openframeworks/ofBook/chapters/OOPs!/chapter.md

 Classes and objects are similar to the concepts of movie clips and instances in Flash and are also a fundamental part of Java programming.
 Because cooking, like coding, is fun and we tend to experiment in the kitchen let's continue with the classic metaphor of a cookie cutter as a class and cookies as the objects.
 Every class has two files: a header file, also known as a Declarations file with the termination '.h' and an implementation file, terminating in '.cpp'.
 A very easy way of knowing what these two files do is to think of the header file (.h) as a recipe, a list of the main ingredients of your cookie.
-The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!  **[MH: I'd give an example here before you jump into the code; e.g. the header file would say that the ball has a color, but the implementation file say exactly which color it is (or how the color is determined).]**
+The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!
 So let's see how it works:

 First of all let's create the two class files: